GoogleChrome/web.dev/src/site/content/en/blog/sms-otp-form/index.md

   </figcaption>
 </figure>

-This is already a good user experience, but there's more you can do by ensuring that the SMS message complies with the [origin-bound message format](https://wicg.github.io/sms-one-time-codes/).
+This improves user experience, but there's more you can do by ensuring that the SMS message complies with the [origin-bound message format](https://wicg.github.io/sms-one-time-codes/).